-The IWMW blog has been established to support those with responsibilities for managing institutional web services and other digital channels in the UK’s higher education sector.
+The IWMW blog was set up to support those with responsibilities for managing institutional web services and other digital channels in the UK’s higher education sector.
 The blog complements the annual IWMW event.

 The IWMW 2016 event was the 20th in the series.
 In the run-up to the event we published guest posts which reflected on previous events, including the impact of the event and talks presented at events and the development of the web management community.

 The theme of the IWMW 2018 event is: “Streamlining Digital“.
 In the run-up to the event we are inviting members of the UK HE Web community (together with those who work with the sector) to write a blog post related to this theme.
 Posts may explore the challenges institutions have faced in the past, are currently facing or may expect to face in the future.
 Posts may also describe how such challenges have been addressed or how institutions hope to or would like to address such challenges.

 If you would like to publish a guest blog posts please get in touch with Brian Kelly, founder of the IWMW event on email@example.com

 - Reflect the topics covered on this blog (institutional web management).

 - Be relevant to readers of the blog.

 If you would like to write a guest blog post please contact Brian Kelly, the author of this blog on firstname.lastname@example.org.
 Note that submission of a guest blog post is subject to the following conditions:

 - Guest posts must cover the agreed topic area.